The Hasse principle for random homogeneous polynomials in thin sets: Auxiliary lemmas

 \section{Auxiliary lemmas}

 In this section, we record some results from the geometry of numbers, and some results in $[\ref{ref10012}].$ Let $\Lambda$ be a sublattice of $\Z^n$ of rank $r$, and let $\b_1,\ldots,\b_r$ be its basis.
 Denote by $d(\Lambda)$ the determinant of the lattice $\Lambda$.
-It follows by [Lemma IV.6A and 6D, \ref{ref1445}] that
+It follows by \cite[Lemma IV.6A and 6D]{RefJ1445} that